Pasta Tetrazzini: 7 Irresistible Reasons This Comforting Dish Deserves a Place at Your Table

 Step-by-Step Guide

-- Cook pasta until al dente and drain.
+- Cook the pasta until al dente, then drain.

 - Prepare protein: roast, poach, or sauté, then shred or chop.